solo-io/gloo/docs/content/guides/observability/ui/explore.md

 ![Gloo UI destinations]({{< versioned_link_path fromRoot="/img/ui-destinations.png" >}})

 For Kubernetes services, you click on **Details** to perform the following tasks:
-* To debug the service, click **View YAML** to view the destination’s YAML configuration.
+* Review the destination's configuration with the **YAML** button.
+The YAML details can help you debug the service.
 * See an analysis of the service’s error rate and latency in the **Service Signals** card.
 * View the **Graph** tab to visualize the network traffic that reaches your destination.
 For more information about how to use the graph, see [Graph](#graph).